Accelerate IT Modernization with a Hybrid Low-Code Microservices Architecture

 - Understand best practices in security and integration architecture with hybrid low-code and microservice architectures.

-Ankur Saini, Director of Information Technology, U.S. Department of Transportation (Invited)
+Ankur Saini, Director of Information Technology, U.S. Department of Transportation (Confirmed)

 Rajiv Kadayam, Chief Technology Officer, Pyramid Systems

-Raju Rathod, Senior Director for DHS, Pyramid Systems
+Raju Rathod, Senior Director Of Business Development, Pyramid Systems